 These are my cookbooks, and they are the How of NSNG®.
 The above links take you to Amazon, and you can get the books at Barnes and Noble or directly from the distributor ($25 plus media mail shipping).
 I’m also a huge fan of supporting local bookshops with the convenience of online shopping at IndieBound and Bookshop.

 This meal plan covers 93 meals over 31 days.
 Options for days.
 Literally.
 Read the accompanying instructional PDF first.
 Use the day-planning template in it as well.
-And by all means, use the 4-Day Recipe Sampler that comes with it.
+And by all means, use the 4-Day Recipe Sampler that comes with it to see if you like the food (you will).

 This list of grocery store perishable and pantry staples will help you wrap your brain around what to put on your shopping list.
 It’s available at the above link in PDF or Excel format.